xapian/xapian-docsprint/howtos/sorting.rst

 most efficient using ``enquire.set_docid_order(enquire.DONT_CARE);``.

 It is also possible to change the way that the relevance scores are calculated
-- for details, see the :ref:`document on weighting schemes and document scoring <weighting_scheme>` for details.
+- for details, see the :doc:`document on weighting schemes and scoring
+<weighting_scheme>` for details.

 Sorting by Value
 ----------------